-When configuring more than one IP addresses for the Integrated WebManager, the communication path with smaller number of Priority column is used preferentially for the control communication among the cluster servers.
+When multiple IP addresses for Integrated WebManager are configured, the communication path with the smallest number in the Priority column is used preferentially for the internal communication among cluster servers.
 When changing the priority, click Up and Down to change the order of the selected row.